What Causes AC Coils to Freeze and How to Prevent It

 How To Stop AC Coils From Freezing

-• Perform regular maintenance checks: Having a professional HVAC technician inspect and service your AC system at least once a year to ensure that all parts are functioning correctly and to nip potential issues in the bud.
+- Perform regular maintenance checks: Have a professional HVAC technician inspect and service your AC system at least once a year to ensure that all parts are functioning correctly and to nip potential freezing issues in the bud.

-• Ensure proper airflow: Check and replace your air filters every 1-3 months or as recommended by the manufacturer.
-Keep registers and vents clear of furniture, curtains, and other obstructions to allow air to circulate freely.
+- Ensure proper airflow: Replace your air filters every month or as recommended by the manufacturer.
+Changing your air filters regularly and keeping registers and vents clear of obstructions allows enough air to circulate freely and prevents restricted airflow that can cause the coil to become too cold and freeze.

-• Maintain adequate insulation: Proper insulation can help keep the cooling coils from freezing due to extreme temperature differentials.
-Insulate your home properly to maintain consistent temperatures and reduce the stress on your AC system.
+- Maintain adequate insulation: Proper insulation can help keep the cooling coils from freezing due to extreme temperature differentials.
+Insulate your home properly to maintain consistent indoor air quality and reduce the stress on your AC system.

-• Check refrigerant levels: It’s important to have a professional check the refrigerant level and verify there are no leaks in the system.
-If needed, they can recharge the refrigerant to the appropriate levels; low levels can cause your coils to freeze.
+- Check refrigerant levels: It’s important to have a professional check the refrigerant level and verify there are no leaks in the system.
+If needed, they can recharge the refrigerant to the appropriate levels.

-• Inspect drainage system: Blocked drainage lines can cause water to back up and freeze on the coils.
-Make sure your condensate drain is clear of any debris and that it drains properly to prevent water-related freezing issues.
+- Inspect drainage system: Blocked drainage lines can cause water to back up and freeze on the coils.
+Make sure your condensate drain line is clear of any debris and that it drains properly to prevent water-related freezing issues and avoid a clog that could cause freezing.

 FAQs About Frozen AC Coils